- Youth Action

 - Climate Change Communicator of the Year 2011

-2012 Environmental Merit Award for outstanding efforts in preserving New England's environment
+2012 EPA Environmental Merit Award for outstanding efforts in preserving New England's environment

 Sponsored by the United States Environmental Protection Agency